sagedemage/setup_kubernetes_cluster/README.md

 kubectl apply -f services/grafana-ext-service.yaml
 ```

-Run the command to see a new entry called grafana-ext
+Run the command to see a new entry called grafana-ext-service
 ```
 kubectl get service
 ```

 You should see something like this
 ```
-NAME                                  TYPE        CLUSTER-IP       EXTERNAL-IP   PORT(S)        AGE ... grafana-ext                           NodePort    10.101.188.16    <none>        80:30981/TCP   7s
+NAME                                  TYPE           CLUSTER-IP       EXTERNAL-IP      PORT(S)                      AGE ... grafana-ext-service                   NodePort       10.108.112.252   <none>           80:31825/TCP                 3h27m
 ...
 ```

 Go to this link to access the Grafana dashboard.
 The URL consists of the IP address of the node and
 the port of the grafana-ext service.
-In my case, the url is http://192.168.49.2:30981.
+In my case, the url is http://192.168.49.2:31825.

 This is what the Grafana home page looks like